-There are many different kinds of starter recipes, ranging from basic two or three ingredient combinations which you can put together in one minute flat, to the more elaborate and gourmet style dishes which are a mixture of many ingredients and take a long time to create.
+There are many different kinds of starter recipes.
+These range from basic two or three ingredient combinations which you can put together in one minute flat, to the more elaborate and gourmet style dishes which are a mixture of many ingredients and take a long time to create.

 There is nothing wrong with sticking to tried and tested recipes if you aren’t sure what to make.
 There are many kinds of starter recipes to choose from anyway.
-Perhaps you would love to try an exotic fusion dish or something with an unusual fish or meat, but there are a few good reasons to make a classic dish too.
+Perhaps you would love to try an exotic fusion dish.
+Or what about something with an unusual fish or meat?
+There are a few good reasons to make a classic dish too.

 If you are having a dinner party you can ask your guests before they come if there is anything they don’t like or anything they are allergic to.
 You don’t want to spend two hours making an elaborate beef starter recipe only to discover two of your guests are vegans – imagine!
 Choose from different kinds of starter recipes depending on your dinner guests.

 Maybe you are inviting guests who have eaten at your house before, in which case there is no harm in making the same starter as the last time, if they enjoyed it.
 Perhaps make a different main course instead.

 Whenever possible, try to use fresh ingredients in your various kinds of starter recipes.
 If the recipe gives you the option of a tablespoon of fresh basil or a teaspoon of dried basil, you can use either but you already know that fresh basil will give a fresher tasting result.

 Of course, if you only need the basil as a garnish, rather than as an ingredient, you can be more flexible.
 Use something else as the garnish if you don’t have fresh basil.
 You don’t want to buy a lot of it just to use a couple of leaves as a garnish, unless you will get around to using the rest of it in other recipes.